triangdrie/triangdrie.github.io/_pages/notes.md

 ## Introduction to Computational Algebraic Geometry
-This is a course I took in the spring of 2021.
+This is a course I took in Spring 2021.

 The course covered the computation of Gröbner bases, Hilbert's Nullstellensatz, and dimension theory in affine algebraic geometry.